EVChargeCalc

 How much does it cost to charge an EV at home in 2026?

 At the 2026 U.S. average residential rate of approximately $0.17/kWh, a full charge costs between $8 and $19 depending on battery size.
-A compact EV like a Tesla Model 3 costs around $9 per full charge, while larger trucks like the F-150 Lightning cost about $19.
-Most EV owners spend $35–$60 per month on home charging — dramatically less than gasoline.
+A Tesla Model 3 costs around $9 per full charge, while larger trucks like the F-150 Lightning cost about $19.
+Most EV owners spend $35–$60 per month on home charging.

 Is it cheaper to charge an EV than fill up with gas?